xiuql/BDSIM4CEPC/manual/source/model_description.rst

 options in BDSIM
 ^^^^^^^^^^^^^^^^

 Below is a full list of all options in BDSIM.
-If the option is boolean, 1 or 0 can be used as their value.
+If the option is boolean, 1 (true) or 0 (false) can be used as their value.

 +----------------------------------+-------------------------------------------------------+